purepage/fetch-engines/README.md

 yarn add @purepageio/fetch-engines
 ```

-If you plan to use the `PlaywrightEngine`, you also need to install Playwright's browser binaries:
+If you plan to use the `PlaywrightEngine` or `HybridEngine`, you also need to install Playwright's browser binaries:

 ```bash
 pnpm exec playwright install